giganticbite/hil-CPGenerator/index.md

 # Generated chord progressions
-These are the most natural chord progressions generated from 15 and 15 + feedback rated from the subjects.
+These are the most natural chord progressions generated from 15 and 15 + feedback.
 <center>
 <figure id="e15">
 <img src="images/e15.jpg" width="450">